dagronf/DSFDockTile/README.md

 ## DockTile plugins

 Did you know that your application can show a custom DockTile image even when it's not running?
 Apple provides an `NSDockTilePlugin` prodocol that allows you to do exactly that.
 Want to provide different application icons for dark and light modes?  `NSDockTilePlugin` allows you to!
-Want to tweak the dock icon when your application needs attention? `NSDockTilePlugin`!
+Want to tweak the dock icon when your application isn't running, but needs attention? `NSDockTilePlugin`!

-Here is the project I used to understand how to do this for my own project. [https://github.com/rrroyal/AutomaticDockTile](https://github.com/rrroyal/AutomaticDockTile)
+There is a demo application in the `Demos` folder called **'DSFDockTile Plugin Demo'** (macOS 11+) that demonstrates using `NSDockTilePlugin` and `DSFDockIcon` in SwiftUI.

 ## Integration